balansse/google-meet-jabra/README.md

 - Sync device mute status with Google Meet mute button
 - Mute Google Meet from the device

-Supports devices working through Jabra Link dongle; controlling devices connected directly to Bluetooth are not yet supported.
+Supports devices working through Jabra Link dongle or USB; controlling devices connected directly to Bluetooth are not yet supported.

 Tested with |